shayan-golafshani/smart-cheff/docs/index.md

 ## Summary

-SmartCheff is an app that allows the user to select any amount of ingredients and are presented recipes that include those ingredients.
+SmartCheff is an app that allows the user to input any amount of ingredients.
+The user is then presented recipes that include those ingredients.
 Picture being a student with the classic ingredient Top Ramen.
 When Top Ramen is selected as an ingredient SmartCheff will display all the delicious ways to cook your Top Ramen.